dimes/zbuild/README.md

 ## Quick Start

+The `build.yaml` file is the heart of a Builder package

+    # build.yaml
+    namespace: my_company_name
+    name:      my_package_name
+    version:   1.0

+    type: go

+    dependencies:
+      compile:
+      - namspace: a_namespace
+        name:     a_name
+        version:  2.3
+      test:
+      - namespace: other_namespace
+        name:      other_name
+        version:   1.1

 The builder is a powerful tool with a lot of functionality.
 The following guides cover the most common use-cases.

 * Java Quick Start